TheAliter/zero-tooltip/README.md

 |---|---|---|---|
 | content | *undefined* | string | ***REQUIRED***.
 Tooltip text.
 Text is rendered as HTML, thus it's possible to give simple HTML structure, e.g., `<h1>Tooltip text</h1>` |

-## Licence
+## License
-The licence is MIT, so any extension, forking is welcome. `zero-tooltip` is designed as fully customizable, zero dependency, simple tooltip for Vue.js.
+The license is MIT, so any extension, forking is welcome. `zero-tooltip` is designed as fully customizable, zero dependency, simple tooltip for Vue.js.